-Sound Sunday is a weekly feature promoting free album downloads.
-Every edition invites you to explore various genres and artists from around the world.
+Sound Sunday is a weekly feature offered here at MakeUseOf where we present free album downloads.
+Every edition presents interesting genres and artists from around the world.
+This week we have a mix of rock, punk, electronic, and hip hop music.
+Don’t ever dismiss an album for its genre, but do take a sound bite and prepare to be surprised.
 This edition is for all of you who need a little distraction from the holidays and its cheesy tunes.

 Please share your thoughts and post your feedback in the comments.
 Album submissions, suggestions, and genre requests via email [tina at makeuseof dot com] are most welcome!